Joseph Dunford: Chairman of the Joint Chiefs of Staff

-President Barack Obama nominated Dunford to be the next Chairman of the Joint Chiefs of Staff on May 5, 2015.
-He was confirmed by the U.S. Senate, and took over from Army General Martin Dempsey on September 25, 2015, and officially took office on October 1, 2015.
-He serves with General Paul Selva, USAF, former Commander of U.S. Transportation Command, who is the current Vice Chairman of the Joint Chiefs of Staff.
+President Barack Obama nominated Dunford to be the next chairman of the Joint Chiefs of Staff on 5 May 2015.
+He was confirmed by the U.S. Senate, and took over from Army General Martin Dempsey on 25 September 2015, and officially took office on 1 October 2015.
+He served with General Paul Selva, USAF, former Commander of U.S. Transportation Command, as Vice Chairman of the Joint Chiefs of Staff.
+Dunford and Selva served together as Chair and Vice Chair, respectively, from 2015 to 2019.

 Dunford is the only Marine to have served as Assistant Commandant of the Marine Corps, Commandant of the Marine Corps, and Chairman of the Joint Chiefs of Staff.
-He was nominated for a second term as chairman by President Donald Trump on May 16, 2017.
-His renomination was approved by the Senate on September 27, 2017.
+He was nominated for a second term as chairman by President Donald Trump on 16 May 2017.
+His renomination was approved by the Senate on 27 September 2017.

 During an event in December 2018, Joseph Dunford criticized Google for its "inexplicable" continued investing in autocratic, communist-led China while simultaneously not renewing further research and development collaborations with the Pentagon.
 "I'm not sure that people at Google will enjoy a world order that is informed by the norms and standards of Russia or China," Dunford said.
 Dunford has urged that Google should work directly with the U.S. government instead of making controversial inroads into China.

-Dunford stepped down as chairman of the Joint Chiefs of Staff on September 30, 2019, declining interviews and praising his successor, General Mark A. Milley.
+Dunford stepped down as chairman of the Joint Chiefs of Staff on 30 September 2019, declining interviews and praising his successor, General Mark A. Milley.
 Dunford and Secretary of Defense Jim Mattis had favored Air Force chief of staff General David L. Goldfein as Dunford's successor, but Milley was selected by President Donald Trump instead.
 Dunford officially retired on 1 November 2019.